josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🎶_the_pressure_valve_had_a_soundtrack.md

 ## 🪧 The Four Authorised Slogans

-On 22 July, a CJP spokesperson reportedly asked participants to restrict demonstration language to:
+On 22 July, a CJP spokesperson asked participants at Jantar Mantar to restrict demonstration language to four slogans, as preserved in [contemporary live reporting from *The New Indian Express*](https://www.newindianexpress.com/live/2026/Jul/22/cjp-protest-live-updates-2):

 1. **Bharat Mata ki Jai**;
 2. **Inquilab Zindabad**;
 3. **Jai Bhim**;
 4. **Dharmendra Pradhan, istifa do**.

+He reportedly explained that others were looking to “make a narrative” and asked participants to avoid negative slogans.

-This matters because it suggests deliberate management of the public soundtrack.
+This matters because it documents deliberate management of the public soundtrack under hostile narrative conditions.

 The authorised set combined: